Mark A. Levine, M.D.

 Molecular and Clinical Nutrition Section, Digestive Disease Branch

 Research conducted in my laboratory aims to determine optimal nutrition in health, disease, and treatment.
 Our research focuses on vitamin C (ascorbic acid) as a model nutrient.
 We determine how specific vitamin C functions relate to nutrient concentration in vitro and in vivo.
 We seek a functional basis for nutrient recommendations, rather than relying on preventing deficiency—the previous method used for many years.
 Facilitated glucose transporters mediate transport of the oxidation product of ascorbic acid, dehydroascorbic acid.
-Therefore, our work includes investigation of these transporters by themselves and in relation to dehydroascorbic acid.
+Therefore, our work includes investigation of these transporters by themselves, in relation to dehydroascorbic acid, and in relation to diabetes.

 Our laboratory conducts basic, translational, and clinical research in the following areas: